$(2/2/3)$-SAT problem and its applications in dominating set problems: Proofs

-It is easy to see that $\ell$ is a $(k+1)$-labeling of the vertices such that each vertex has no neighbors labeled the same as itself and at least one neighbor labeled with each of the other $k$ labels.
-So, the vertices of $\mathcal{J}_k$ can be partitioned into $k+1$ independent dominating sets.\\
+Here, we prove that deciding whether the vertices of a given graph $G$ can be partitioned into a number of independent dominating sets is $ \mathbf{NP} $-complete, even for connected graphs with at most two numbers in their degree set and 3-regular graphs.

-$(ii)$ It was shown that 3-colorability of planar 4-regular graphs is NP-complete \cite{MR573644}.
-For a given 4-regular graph $G$ with $n$ vertices we construct a graph $\mathcal{H}$ with degree set $\{3n,7n\}$ such that the vertices of $\mathcal{H}$ can be partitioned into independent dominating sets is if and only if $G$ is 3-colorable.
+\begin{alii}{ $(i)$ It was shown that 3-colorability of planar 4-regular graphs is NP-complete \cite{MR573644}.
+For a given 4-regular graph $G$ with $n$ vertices we construct a graph $\mathcal{H}$ with degree set $\{3n,7n\}$ such that the vertices of $\mathcal{H}$ can be partitioned into a number of independent dominating sets is if and only if $G$ is 3-colorable.
 Define: \\ \\

 \\ \\ First, suppose that $G$ is 3-colorable and let $f:V(G)\rightarrow \{0,1,2\}$ be a proper vertex coloring.
 Consider the following partition for the vertices of $\mathcal{H}$:

 $P=\{v'| v\in V(G)\}$,